This week, the NHS celebrates World Menopause Day on 18th October to continue raising awareness and breaking the stigma surrounding menopause.

 Following this, the Menopause Advice & Guidance line was launched across multiple Consultant Connect projects, providing clinicians with access to rapid advice from out-of-area NHS consultant gynaecologists on the NCN.

-In the four months since launch, the service has seen an 86% first-time answer rate, with calls, on average, answered within 22 seconds.
-89% of calls* made have resulted in patients avoiding unnecessary admissions or referrals.
+Over the last year, the service has seen an 84% first-time answer rate, with calls, on average, answered within 28 seconds.
+87% of calls* made have resulted in patients avoiding unnecessary admissions or referrals.
 This meant that those experiencing menopause-related symptoms who didn’t require specialist input were put onto a rapid management plan within the community, reducing the number of unnecessary referrals to Secondary Care.

 * where an outcome was left